trolllabs/eduROV/docs/api.rst

                 print('light off')

 When using the methods below a **key identifier** must be used.
-Either the keycode (int) or the KeyASCII or Common Name (str) from the table on the bottom of this page can be used.
+Either the keycode (int) or the KeyASCII or Common Name (str) from the table further down on this page can be used.
 Using keycode is faster.

 .. autoclass:: edurov.sync.KeyManager
   :members: